 The global downfall of print media, as a result of the technological advances, did not spare Israel.
-Since 2016, readership of print media declined by 13.3%.
+On an annual basis, all daily newspapers in 2020 recorded significant declines, ranging from 18% to 38% on average, with the exception of the Globes newspaper which fell by only 2% [37].
 Today, most of the newspapers in Israel suffer significant budget deficits and have a declining ability to maintain high standards in journalism.

 The dominant newspapers that have so far survived these challenges are all nationwide publications, publishing either on weekdays or weekends.
-The news print media market is dominated by five daily newspapers, seven weekend newspapers and three financial newspapers.
+The newsprint media market is dominated by five daily newspapers, seven weekend newspapers and three financial newspapers.

 Israel Hayom, a free-of-charge daily newspaper, penetrated the Israeli market in 2007 and aggressively managed to conquer the charts with the highest circulation figures in the country.
 To attract a larger readership, the paper exhibits a light and concise writing style in colloquial Hebrew, which deals with a variety of topics ranging from current affairs and economics to culture, sports and gossip.
-Founded and exclusively owned by American-Jewish tycoon Sheldon Adelson, Israel Hayom (meaning "Israel Today") never concealed its right-wing inclinations.
-However, it slowly became crystal clear that the paper has been actually serving Likud's PM Netanyahu, especially his election campaign in 2009.[24]
-In 2013 the investigative journalism program The Source, produced by Raviv Druker, a leading critical journalist, revealed the depth of the relationship between Adelson and Netanyahu.[25]
+Founded and exclusively owned by the late American-Jewish tycoon Sheldon Adelson, Israel Hayom (meaning "Israel Today") never concealed its right-wing inclinations.
+However, it slowly became crystal clear that the paper has been actually serving then-PM Netanyahu, especially his election campaign in 2009.[38]
+In 2013 the investigative journalism program The Source, produced by Raviv Druker, a leading critical journalist, revealed the depth of the relationship between Adelson and Netanyahu.[39]
 The program showed how far the editor-in chief of Israel Hayom would go to attack critics of Netanyahu and his family.
 The booming success of this populist newspaper and the ongoing right-wing radicalization processes of the Israeli public (alongside recurrent re-elections of PM Netanyahu), could be sociologically interpreted as highly correlated.

-Yedioth Ahronoth Group is a media powerhouse that encompasses magazines, newspapers, news portals and lifestyle websites, publishers and printing houses.
+Yedioth Ahronoth Group is a media powerhouse that encompasses magazines, newspapers, news portals and lifestyle websites, publishers and printing houses.[40]
 Calcalist, its financial publication, is the most read financial newspaper, partly thanks to the Yedioth Ahronoth's circulation volume.
 Yedioth Ahronoth newspaper, the flagship asset of the group, was first published in 1939.
-Until Israel Hayom launch, in 2007, it enjoyed the highest exposure rates and influence in the country.
-The newspaper's publisher, Arnon (Noni) Mozes, a third generation to the newspaper private ownership, is a controversial figure for his allegedly corrupt journalistic norms.
-His involvement in Case 2000 bribe allegations with Prime Minister Netanyahu is now under court investigation.[26]
+Until Israel Hayom's launch, in 2007, it enjoyed the highest exposure rates and influence in the country.
+The newspaper's publisher, Arnon (Noni) Mozes, a third generation to the newspaper private ownership, is a controversial figure for his allegedly corrupt journalistic